tadas-subonis/dev-tasubo-com-blog/_posts/2020-04-21-functional-object-oriented-programming.md

 # Outro
-There is no need to make OOP and functional programming mutually exclusive as both paradigms ofter mutually exclusive paradigms which can be combined to create robust and maintainable code.
+There is no need to make OOP and functional programming mutually exclusive as both paradigms offer mutually exclusive ways to improve your code.
+Both can be combined to create a robust and maintainable code.